microsoft/mimalloc/readme.md

   similar to randomized algorithms like skip lists where adding a random oracle removes the need for a more complex algorithm.
-- __eager page reset__: when a "page" becomes empty (with increased chance due to free list sharding) the memory is marked to the OS as unused ("reset" or "purged") reducing (real) memory pressure and fragmentation, especially in long running programs.
+- __eager page reset__: when a "page" becomes empty (with increased chance due to free list sharding) the memory is marked to the OS as unused (reset or decommitted) reducing (real) memory pressure and fragmentation, especially in long running programs.
 - __secure__: _mimalloc_ can be built in secure mode, adding guard pages,